-Below are some examples of the work that we have done to reduce our carbon footprint and to improve our natural environment.
+Below are some examples of the work that we have done thus far, to reduce our carbon footprint and to improve our natural environment.

-Since 2014 we've taken a massive leap forward, installing solar panels and a biomass heating system.
+Over the last 10 years we've taken a massive leap forward, installing solar panels and a biomass heating system.
 We estimate that approximately 75% of our energy usage is now totally renewable and carbon neutral.
 To find out more please click here.

-Other steps we've taken to reduce our overall energy consumption -
+Other steps we've taken to reduce our overall energy consumption

 To cut down on paperwork in the office we now get many of our monthly bills by email and any paperwork to be disposed of is shredded and sent to the recycling centre.